 ii Capital, labour and content restrictions

-There are no exchange controls on the buying and selling of foreign currency in T&T, and persons may freely buy, sell or borrow foreign currency from authorised dealers.
+There are no exchange controls on the negotiation of contracts, payment of obligations and holding of bank accounts in foreign currency.
+The Exchange and Control Act limits the purchase and sale of foreign currency to and by authorised dealers.
 There is no requirement for exchange control approval for foreign investments or the payments or repatriation of capital from T&T to a foreign country.
 However, T&T periodically experiences foreign currency shortages.
 The par value of the T&T dollar is floated against the US dollar and consequently against every other foreign currency.

 Licensees are required under the Act to minimise employment of foreign personnel and train and seek employment of T&T nationals.
 The MEEI issued a Local Content & Local Participation Policy & Framework (the Local Content Policy) in 2004.
 It is very general.
 While it has not been passed into law, it is incorporated into PSCs and the more recent public E&P Licences.